-Ceit-IK4 is a private multidisciplinary non-profit research and technology organisation (RTO) closely connected to TECNUN, the Faculty of Engineering of the University of Navarra (Spain).
-Its mission is to provide the industry with services through the development of technical research projects and to form young researchers and PhD students.
+Ceit-IK4 is a non-profit research and technology organisation (RTO) closely connected to TECNUN, the Faculty of Engineering of the University of Navarra (Spain).
+Its mission is to provide industry with services through technical research projects and to train young researchers and PhD students.
 Ceit-IK4 promotes excellence in applied research by publishing non-confidential results and participating in scientific and technical forums.
-This RTO also has a comprehensive doctoral teaching program in the industrial area.
+This RTO also has a comprehensive doctoral teaching programme in industry.

-CEIT-IK4 will participate in LASER4SURF project through the Advanced Powder Metallurgy and Laser Manufacturing Group of the Materials and Manufacturing division.
-Its activity focuses, among others on:
+Ceit-IK4 will participate in the LASER4SURF project through the Advanced Powder Metallurgy and Laser Manufacturing Group, which is part of the Materials and Manufacturing division.
+Its activity focuses on:

 The use of laser systems to process the material surface for a range of applications, including solar cells, semiconductor lasers and biomaterials.